Konice: Economy

 The largest employer is the textile company Moděva Konice.
 It was founded in 1931 and resides in Konice since 1949.

 Transport

-Konice lies on the railway line of local importance leading from Prostějov to Dzbel.
+Konice is located on the Prostějov–Dzbel railway line.

 Sights

 The most important monument is the Konice Castle.
 This Baroque castle replaced the old fortress in 1705.

-The parish Church of the Nativity of the Virgin Mary was first indirectly mentioned in 1371.
-It was and rebuilt into its current form in 1699–1709.
+The Church of the Nativity of the Virgin Mary was first indirectly mentioned in 1371.
+It was rebuilt into its current form in 1699–1709.
 It houses a unique wooden pulpit.